SRMD: Sparse Random Mode Decomposition

 where $\tau_j \sim \U(0,T), \omega_j \sim \U(0,\omega_{\max}),$ and $\psi_j \sim \U(0,2\pi).$ Given a set of time points $\left\{ t_\ell \right\}_{\ell \in[m]}$, we define the random short-time sinusoidal feature matrix $\mathbf{A}=[a_{\ell,j}]\in \mathbb{R}^{m\times N}$ by

-While the standard approaches assume that data is obtained from an evenly spaced time-series, we do not place any restrictions on the sampling of the time points (except that they are distinct).
+While the standard approaches assume that data is obtained from an evenly spaced time series, we do not place any restrictions on the sampling of the time points (except that they are distinct).
 This is an important distinction compared to other signal decomposition approaches.
 In particular, we optimize the coefficients $\mathbf{c}$ using a sparse optimization problem, Equation \eqref{eq:BP}, with the random short-time sinusoidal feature matrix, which can be shown to lead to well-conditioned training even in the low data limit \cite{hashemi2021generalization, chen2021conditioning}.
-As an added benefit, the random sampling of time-points reduces the computational and storage cost, which depend on the number of samples and number of features.
+As an added benefit, the random sampling of time points reduces the computational and storage cost, which depends on the number of samples and the number of features.
 The reconstruction algorithm is summarized in Algorithm \ref{alg:reconstruction}.